 Source: Breast Cancer Research Foundation (U.S)

 - Pakistan alone has the highest rate of Breast Cancer than any other Asian country.
 90,000 new cases are diagnosed every year out of which 40,000 dies.
 1 out of every 9 women is likely to suffer from this disease at any point of time in their lives

 Source: Journal of Pakistan Medical Association

-Early detection of breast cancer is important as it is associated with an increased number of available treatment options, increased survival, and improved quality of life.
+Early detection of breast cancer is vital as it is believed to have an increased number of available treatment options, increased survival, and improved quality of life.

 Shifa Breast Clinic: